Degrees of danger: What will the world look like if we miss our climate targets? | DW | 12.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-With the plans on the table, we're gearing up for 2.7 degrees of climate change.
-But how much worse would that be than meeting the Paris goals of 1.5 C?
+With the plans currently on the table, we are gearing up for an increase of 2.7 degrees Celsius.
+That would be much worse for the planet than adhering to the agreed-upon Paris goal of 1.5 C.

 Time is running out.
-The scale of action we need to protect the climate is huge, it has to happen fast and, so far, the plans on the table are falling short.
+The scale of action we need to protect the climate is huge, it has to happen fast, and the plans on the table are falling short.

-In 2015, almost all the world's nations agreed to limit climate change to 2 degrees Celsius (3.6 degrees Fahrenheit) above pre-industrial levels, and to aim for a limit of 1.5 C under the Paris Agreement.
-So far, the actual commitments made to cut fossil fuel use and other measures to reduce emissions of greenhouse gases into the atmosphere — if actually carried through — will only get us down to 2.7 C of warming, the UN has warned.
+In 2015, almost all of the world's nations agreed to limit the temperature increase to 2 degrees Celsius (3.6 F) above preindustrial levels, and to aim for a limit of 1.5 C under the Paris Agreement.
+So far, the actual commitments made to cut fossil fuel use and other measures to reduce emissions of greenhouse gases into the atmosphere — if carried through — will only get us down to 2.7 C of warming, the UN has warned.

-At the end of this month, world leaders will meet in Glasgow for the 26th edition of the United Nations Climate Change Conference.
+At the end of this month, world leaders will meet in Glasgow for the 26th edition of the UN Climate Change Conference.
 And the pressure is on to come up with much more radical measures to meet the Paris target.

 Record-breaking heat hit many countries this year, among them Canada, where the mercury spiked at nearly 50 C